Konstantin Kammerhofer: Second World War

 On 30 January 1941, Kammerhofer was promoted to SS-Brigadeführer.
 He was also placed in charge of the SS-Abschnitt "Flandern" in Brussels from July 1941 to April 1942 and helped to establish the Flemish Legion.
 He trained in police duties with the Ordnungspolizei office in Berlin between April and August 1942, being granted the rank of Generalmajor of Police.
 He then was posted to Russia as the SS and Police Leader (SSPF) of "Kaukasien-Kuban" from August to November 1942, and of "Aserbeidschan", with headquarters in Baku, from November until 21 April 1943 when the position was abolished.

 From Baku, Kammerhofer was transferred to Zagreb to become the Higher SS and Police Leader (HSSPF) "Kroatien" in March 1943, serving as Reichsführer-SS Heinrich Himmler's personal representative to the Croatian puppet state.
 He was the sole holder of this position, remaining there until the end of the war.
 There he worked with Croatian dictator Ante Pavelić to create a German-Croatian Police force to help maintain order.
 On 1 July 1943 Kammerhofer was promoted to SS-Gruppenführer and Generalleutnant of Police.
 On 5 December 1944, he was made Befehlshaber (Commander) of all Wehrmacht forces in Croatia.
 Kammerhofer also was engaged in recruiting Croatians into service in the Waffen-SS.
 Technically "volunteers," they were coerced to enlist, most serving with the Prinz Eugen Division in ruthless anti-partisan activities.
 For his services in the war, he was awarded the Iron Cross, 1st and 2nd class and the War Merit Cross with Swords, 1st and 2nd class.

 Shortly after the end of the war, Kammerhofer was captured near Salzburg by American forces on 11 May 1945.
 He gave testimony at the Nuremberg trials and was interned until 1947.
-The authorities in Yugoslavia convicted him of war crimes in absentia and, when Austria began legal proceedings against him, he fled to Germany.
+The authorities in Yugoslavia convicted him of war crimes in absentia and, when Austria began legal proceedings against him, he fled to Germany and went into hiding.
 He worked as a construction laborer in Hanover and was found dead in a boarding house in Oberstdorf on 29 September 1958.